vemana/vemana.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to Vemana's Space.
 I am Subrahmanyam, a Staff Software Engineer at Google.
 This is where I write about anything that catches my fancy.
-That may or may not include Software Engineering, Math, Life & Laughter.
+Usual suspects are Software Engineering, Math, Life & Laughter.
+I am particularly interested in reducing human intensity of software development by 100x.

 All opinions are my own and offered without guarantee.

 ## What's **Vemana**?
 <a href="https://en.wikipedia.org/wiki/Vemana">Vemana</a> is a Telugu poet particularly known for short, rythmic, life-lesson poems.
 His most famous work is **Vemana Sathakam** comprising 100 poems each of which is 3 short lines long completed by a final 4th signature line.